djsutherland/pummeler/README.md

 - Makes a file `SORT_DIR/stats.h5` containing means and standard deviations of the real-valued features, counts of the different values for the categorical features, and a random sample of all the features.

-This will take a while (~15 minutes on my fast-ish laptop).
+This will take a while (~15 minutes on my fast-ish laptop) and produce about 4GB of temp data (for the 2006-10 files).
 Luckily you should only need to do it once per ACS file.

 ### Featurization

 Run `pummel featurize SORT_DIR`.
 (Again, you have a couple of options shown by `--help`.)
 This will get both linear embeddings (i.e. means) and random Fourier feature embeddings for each region, saving the output in `SORT_DIR/embeddings.npz`.

-On my laptop (with a quad-core Haswell i7), this takes about 15 minutes.
-Make sure you're using a numpy linked to a fast BLAS (like MKL or OpenBLAS; the easiest way to do this is to use the [Anaconda](https://www.continuum.io/downloads) Python distribution, which includes MKL by default); otherwise, this step will be much slower.
+On my laptop (with a quad-core Haswell i7), this takes about an hour; it scales reasonably well with more cores.
+Make sure you're using a numpy linked to a fast multithreaded BLAS (like MKL or OpenBLAS; the easiest way to do this is to use the [Anaconda](https://www.continuum.io/downloads) Python distribution, which includes MKL by default); otherwise, this step will be much slower.

+If it's using too much memory, decrease `--chunksize`.

 The original paper used Fastfood transforms instead of the default random Fourier features used here, which with a good implementation will be faster.
 I'm not currently aware of a high-quality, easily-available Python-friendly implementation.
+A GPU implementation of regular random Fourier features would also help.

 `SORT_DIR/embeddings.npz`, which you can load with `np.load`, will then have: